ct-phil/recallgame/README.md

 # 📖 Setup Recall <a name="about-project"></a>

-> "Recall" is a memory game built on react native.
+> "Recall" is an interactive and engaging platform that delivers personalized memory training techniques.

 ## 🛠 Tech stack<a name="tech-stack"></a>
     React Native